sanyamseac/aad/3.4frs/analysis.md

     ```

 3. The script will:
       - Load the combined graph from `../dataset` using `graph.py`.
       - Perform an 80–20 train–test edge split.
-    - Evaluate AA, CM, and JC at multiple \(k\) values.
+      - Evaluate AA, CM, JC, PA, RA, DeepWalk, and Node2Vec at multiple \(k\)
+         values.
       - Write plots into `3.4frs/results/`:
        - `recommendation_performance_analysis.png`
        - `algorithm_comparison.png`

 ---

-## 10. Scalability and Comparison with Centrality Analysis
+## 11. Scalability and Comparison with Centrality Analysis

 - **Full graph evaluation** (4,039 nodes) would be expensive if run naïvely on
    all node pairs; we therefore sample nodes when computing metrics.